 The Group has identified certain assets like Land, Building etc. which are available for sale in its present condition.
-The Group is committed to plan the sale of asset and an active programme to complete the sale has been initiated.
-The Group expects to dispose off this asset in the due course.
+The Group was committed to plan the sale of asset and an active programmed to complete the sale has been initiated.
+The Group expects to dispose off these assets in the due course.
 Accordingly, non-current assets held for sale amounting to Rs.
-7.90 (net book value) has been classified in the books of accounts.
+Nil (March 31, 2023: Rs.
+7.90) (net book value) has been classified in the books of account.
+During the year, the Group has completed the sale amounting to Rs.
+135.66 (March 31, 2023: Rs.
+Nil) and gain on this transaction is disclosed in note 45 below.

-46 Compliance with Section 143 (3) for Maintenance of Books of Account
+44 A. Compliance with Section 143 (3) for Maintenance of Books of Account